sundstei/Commander/README.md

 Commander
 =========

-Command line utility for creating small CLI apps in .NET
+Utilities for creating small CLI apps in .NET with minimum command line related code.